 Any cut that has a straight girdle can be done on the machine as the offset rotating mast assembly can be positioned to do the girdles.
 Most available jamb peg machines will have a slotted base, so cutting flat girdles won't be a problem.

-Set the height of the arm above the first lap you are going to use, a 12-15mm spacer will work fine.
+Set the height of the arm above the first lap you are going to use, a 9-12mm spacer will work fine.
+If you are cutting large stones you may need a larger spacer.
 Use the spacer for each lap you use, this will eliminate the need to find that first facet when you change laps.
-Once the height for each lap is set, that's where it stays.
-Avoid using the cheater adjustment on the first half of the stone.
+Avoid using the cheater adjustment on the first half of the stone and you will have excellent repeatability.

 The upper part of the table attachment is permanently fixed to the machine.
 Once the table is cut it makes it a lot easier to judge the size of the main facets.
 Adjusting the table attachment will be trial and error at first.